Getting Started with IdentitySuite

 copy

-"ConnectionStrings": { "MySqlConnection": "Server=localhost;Database=IdentitySuiteDb;Uid=root;Pwd=your_password;AllowUserVariables=true" }
+"ConnectionStrings": { "MySqlConnection": "Server=localhost;Database=IdentitySuiteDb;Uid=root;Pwd=your_password;AllowUserVariables=true" } - Without

-, Pomelo's caching system will fail
+AllowUserVariables=true, Pomelo's caching system will fail

 4. Configure the server

-After installation, edit the configuration file found in the IdentitySuite
+After installation, edit the configuration file found in the IdentitySuite directory located in the root of your project

 IdentitySuiteSettings.{environment}.json

-matches your current
+Where {environment} matches your current

 environment (Development, Production, etc.).